troychaplin/tc-projects/WORDPRESS-IMPLEMENTATION-PLAN.md

 - **Font Weights:**
   - Body: 300 (light)
   - Headings: 400-500 (medium)

+**Note:** Google Fonts (Space Grotesk and Roboto Flex) are added via the WordPress Font Library in the Site Editor, not via PHP.
+See the "Using the Font Library" section in Code Reference.

 ### Spacing System
 - Use WordPress fluid spacing scale